airblade/css_dryer/README.markdown

 The caching code is based on [Topfunky's][7].

-Changing the controller's name to <code>stylesheets</code>, thus allowing one to use Rails' <code>stylesheet_link_tag</code> helper, occurred to me while reading Josh Susser's [Dirt Simple .rcss Templates][5].
-Once I noticed it, I realised everybody was using a <code>StylesheetsController</code>.
+Changing the controller's name to `stylesheets`, thus allowing one to use Rails' `stylesheet_link_tag` helper, occurred to me while reading Josh Susser's [Dirt Simple .rcss Templates][5].
+Once I noticed it, I realised everybody was using a `StylesheetsController`.
 Doh!

 [6]: http://railstips.org/2006/12/7/styleaby-css-plugin/
 [7]: http://topfunky.net/svn/plugins/styleaby/lib/stylesheets_controller.rb